KenCab123/lab-express-crud-backend/README.md

 ## Multiple Session Lab/Activity

-While you will start this lab/activity today, you will have many sessions to build it out.
+While you will start this lab/activity today, you will have several sessions to build it out.

 The different parts should align with what you are learning in lecture.